drug-design/course/docs/external/erik-lindahl.md

 !!!
 Author "About this Course"

-    This Youtube course is taught by ** Erik Lindahl**, Professor of Biophysics department of Biochemistry & Biophysics at [Stockholm University](https://www.su.se/english/profiles/erlin-1.189634?open-collapse-boxes=body-teaching)
+    This excellent Youtube course is taught by ** Erik Lindahl**, Professor of Biophysics department of Biochemistry & Biophysics at [Stockholm University](https://www.su.se/english/profiles/erlin-1.189634?open-collapse-boxes=body-teaching)

     ** Youtube Channel**: [Link](https://www.youtube.com/@eriklindahl)